djvilas/ca4009/examPaper_2019.md

 - Process the question to determine the EAT (Expected Answer Type).
 Eg, Who is the President of Ireland?
 EAT = Name
 - Analyze the documents to try to find potential answers that match this type of requirement.

+# QUESTION 6 [Total marks: 25]

+## 6(a) [6 Marks]
+> Explain the following concepts as they apply to the goals of an operational recommender system: relevance, novelty, serendipity, diversity.

+- Relevance: Recommend items relevant to the user.
+- Novelty: Recommend new items relevant to the user which they have not seen before.
+- Serendipity: Recommend unexpected or surprising items which the user finds relevant.
+- Diversity: If a diverse list of items are arecommended, there is a greater chance that one of them will be relevant to the user, and therefore be purchased.

+> Why is a successful recommender system likely to incorporate all of these facotrs in determining its output?

+### All of the goals above are designed to maximise profits.

+## 6(b) [4 Marks]

+> i.
+What is the cold start problem in recommender systems?
+> ii.
+How does the cold start porblem pose a challenge for new items introduced into the catalogue of an e-commerce website?

+- User-side problem: Relates to the difficulty of making recommendations for new users who ave so far provided little rating information.
+- Item-side problem: Where new items have not been rated often enough to make reliable recommendations - generally they will not be recommended very often, and so will not build up rating information.

+## 6(c) [6 Marks]
+> What are the features of a knowledge-based recommender system?
+- KBRSs make recommendations based on customer requiremements and item descriptions, or use of constraints to specify user requirements.
+- Knowledge-bases contain data about rules and similarity functions for the matching process.
+- KBRSs allow the user to explicitly specific what they want.

+> For what tasks are knowledge-based recommender systems well suited?

+- Useful for items purchased infrequently as sufficient ratings are typically not available for these items to make reliable recommendations to a user using other methods.

+> Why would a content-based recommender system or collaborative filtering approach not be suitable for these tasks?
+- A CBRS combiens rating of previous items by the user, their selection or purchase behaviour and analysis of the contents of items to recommend items.
+These recommendations will be similar to other purchases are already made, but will not be specifically what the user goes out to look for.
+- A CF system recommends items based on other people's ratings to find other users who are similar to you.
+These recommendations widely vary and will not be specific to a users then and there needs.

+## 6(d) [3 Marks]
+> What is A/B testing as applied to online web applications?

+### When trying to test out a tweak or a new algorithm for a search engine that is live and available for public use, you can get very quick feedback on how well your updated system performs comapared to the previous version.
+### Consider A to be your current system, and B will be the system with a tweak that should improve the user's experience.
+Both A and B search engines are launched live at the same time.
+They both look and function as far the user is concerned, identically.
+They have no knowledge of there existing two slightly different search engines.
+Users are randomly assigned either A or B engine.
+Based on a user's interactivity, you can track how many clicks were made, how many searches/alterations, etc. to figure out whether the newer system B outperformed A.